 We know that in order to make difference, we have to be different.
-We prioritize officer wellness, training, and leadership development.
-We offer more than the average police agency.
+SPS is intentional about prioritizing officer wellness, training, and leadership development.
+Join us as we prepare to become Surrey's police of jurisdiction on November 29, 2024.

-• SPS has a dedicated, full-time Wellness Team which supports employees in all aspects of their wellness.
+• Dedicated, full-time Wellness Unit which supports employees in all aspects of their wellness.

-• “Ragnar” is our Occupational Stress Injury dog who works exclusively with SPS employees.
+• Occupational Stress Intervention dog, Ragnar, who works exclusively with SPS employees.

-• A Wellness Lounge is available, 24/7 to all employees to help them decompress at work.
+• Wellness Lounge available, 24/7 for all employees to help them decompress at work.

-• SPS officers are provided with 40 hours of wellness leave annually.
+• 40 hours of annual wellness leave for SPS police officers.

-• A registered psychologist provides on-site services for SPS officers once a month, and additional services as required when critical incidents occur.
+• Registered psychologist who provides on-site services for officers once a month and as required when critical incidents occur.

-• Each SPS employee is assigned a dedicated Employee Services Sergeant to support their wellness, family, and career needs.
+• Dedicated Employee Services Sergeant for each officer to support their wellness, family, and career needs.

 • SPS officers plan to spend their careers in Surrey and get promoted in Surrey.
 This means more stability and less vacancies.

-• The SPS Executive Leadership Team is committed to advocating for the appropriate staffing levels for Surrey as crime and the community needs change.
+• SPS's Executive Leadership Team is committed to advocating for the appropriate staffing levels for Surrey as crime and the community needs change.

 • SPS will have two-person vehicles for select units for increased officer safety.